Collections and Records in PL/SQL

 When creating a nested table of nested tables as a column in SQL, check the syntax of the CREATE TABLE statement to see how to define the storage table.

 A collection method is a built-in function or procedure that operates on collections and is called using dot notation.
-The following apply to collection methods:
+The following applies to collection methods:

 ■ Collection methods cannot be called from SQL statements.